 The doctor will be able to determine if the visual problems you are experiencing are normal age-related changes or are disease-related, and if additional testing, referral to another doctor or specialist, or treatments are needed.

 Locate an Eye Care Professional in Your Area

-- Visit the American Academy of Ophthalmology website and use their Find an Eye MD online database to locate an ophthalmologist in your area.
+- Visit the American Academy of Ophthalmology website and use their Find an Ophthalmologist online database to locate an ophthalmologist in your area.

-- Visit the American Optometric Association website and use their Doctor Locator online database to locate an optometrist in your area.
+- Visit the American Optometric Association website and use their Find an Eye Doctor online database to locate an optometrist in your area.